secml-malware: Pentesting Windows Malware Classifiers with Adversarial EXEmples in Python: Introduction

 \section{Introduction}

-Machine learning is extensively used as a first line of defence against the spread of Windows malware, and both industry and academia are developing increasingly-sophisticated algorithms for extracting malicious patterns from data, leveraging different feature sets and model architectures~\citep{raff2018malware, coull2019activation, saxe2015deep, anderson2018ember}.
+Machine learning is extensively used as a first line of defence against the spread of Windows malware.
+Both industry and academia are developing increasingly-sophisticated algorithms for extracting malicious patterns from data, leveraging different feature sets and model architectures~\citep{raff2018malware, coull2019activation, saxe2015deep, anderson2018ember}.
 Meanwhile, recent work has shown that these learning-based malware detectors can be misled, enabling the attacker to infect the target device with malware~\citep{demetrio2019explaining, demetrio2020adversarial, demetrio2020efficient, kreuk2018deceiving, suciu2019exploring, sharif2019optimization, anderson2017evading, castro2019aimed}.
 The latter can be achieved by applying \emph{practical manipulations} that do not alter the functionality of a malicious program, but rather its file structure.
-In this way, the attacker crafts an adversarial EXEmple, \ie, an adversarial example for Windows malware detectors, as defined by~\cite{demetrio2020adversarial}, which can be run on the target machine even after the injection of well-crafted manipulations.
-Hence, there is the need of open-source tools that allows analysts to test their classifiers and defenses against these threats, with the possibility of understanding how to mitigate such threats, and being one-step ahead of possible attackers.
+In this way, the attacker crafts an adversarial EXEmple, \ie, an adversarial example for Windows malware detectors~\citep{demetrio2020adversarial}, which can be run on the target machine even after being manipulated.
+Hence, there is the need of open-source tools to test classifiers and defenses against these threats, in order to understand how to mitigate such them, while being one-step ahead of possible attackers.

-For this reason, we propose \secmlmalware, the first Python library for creating adversarial EXEmples in input space, providing developer and analysts a tool for performing security evaluations on their machine-learning Windows malware detectors.
-The library contains most of the proposed practical manipulations to perturb Windows programs, and it is written on top of the \secml library~\citep{melis2019secml}.
-The structure is modular enough for allowing users to code their own attacks and wrap the model to test easily, and the library is shipped with both white-box and black-box strategies that can be used as-is against Windows malware detectors.
-The codebase of this project can be found at \url{https://github.com/pralab/secml_malware}.
+For this reason, we propose \secmlmalware, the first Python library for creating adversarial EXEmples in input space, providing developers and analysts a tool for performing security evaluations on their machine-learning Windows malware detectors.
+The library implements most of the proposed practical manipulations to perturb Windows programs, and it is written on top of the \secml library~\citep{pintor2022secml}.
+The structure is modular enough to permit users to code their own attacks and wrap models to test easily.
+Also, it is shipped with both white-box and black-box strategies that can be used as-is against Windows malware detectors.
+The repository is available at \url{https://github.com/pralab/secml_malware}.
 Also, we integrate \secmlmalware as part of \textit{ToucanStrike},\footnote{\url{https://github.com/pralab/toucanstrike}} a command-line tool for creating adversarial EXEmples by typing commands inside the shell.